 Liturgy – “You stand at the beginning, middle and end of all things.
 Soul of your soul, mind of your mind, body of your body.”

-Act – Gently and delicately, the softened beeswax is used to coat the exterior of the rabin’s egg without it breaking.
-The waxed egg is then placed atop the piece of hematite in the target’s lap, and the target is to focus their thoughts and attentions on feeling grounded.
+Act – Gently and delicately, the softened beeswax is used to coat the exterior of the wyrd item without it breaking.
+The waxed item is then placed atop the piece of hematite in the target’s lap, and the target is to focus their thoughts and attentions on feeling grounded.

-The Robin’s Egg becomes attuned to the target and functions as a protection amulet.
+The wyrd item becomes attuned to the target and functions as a protection amulet.
 Often it is worked into a pendant or other such jewelry.
-Should the target become the target of anacrusis, the robin’s egg will break and the effects of the anacrusis are diminished by a step or neutralized.
+Should the target become the target of anacrusis, the item will break and the effects of the anacrusis are diminished by a step or neutralized.
 If the anacrusis effect was from the Mild chart, it simply is cured.
 If it was on the Major chart, the target re-rolls on the Mild chart, and if it was from the Ruinous chart, the target re-rolls on the Major chart.

 This rite may be used by the Magus on themselves.